 Documentation is a critical step that assists customers who may use your integration by providing insight into how the integration is supposed to work.
 From creating custom playbooks, to providing background information to assist in debugging, it is important to ensure that the documentation explains every aspect of the integration.
+Documentation is maintained as

 Documentation must be generated if:

 - If the integration is new then you are required to create new documentation.